The information in this article is up to date for tax year 2024 (taxes filed in 2025).

-Even with the extended tax filing deadline this year, some of your clients may still have needed extra time to file their taxes.
-Your TaxSlayer Pro software makes it easy to file Form 4868 to ensure your clients get the extension they need.
-If you did have clients take advantage of a filing extension this year, here’s what you should know to help them file on time and avoid late penalties.
+If you have clients that need to take advantage of filing a tax extension this year, your TaxSlayer Pro software makes it easy to file Form 4868 and ensure your clients get the extra time they need.
+Here’s what you should know to help them file on time and avoid late penalties.

 Forms for filing extensions are due on the tax filing deadline.
-This date typically falls on April 15th, but circumstances like federally declared natural disasters and COVID can push it back.
+This date typically falls on April 15th, but circumstances like federally declared natural disasters can push it back.

-Does filing for a tax extension help my clients avoid late fees?
+Does filing a tax extension help my clients avoid late fees?

 Yes, but not all late fees.
 The IRS imposes late fees both for late filing and for late payment.
-Filing for an extension will help your clients avoid fees for late filing as long as they do file by the extended deadline of October 15th.
-However, filing for an extension won’t help them avoid penalties for late payment if they owe taxes once they file.
+Filing for a tax extension will help your clients avoid late filing fees if they file by the extended deadline of October 15th.
+However, filing for an extension won’t help them avoid penalties for late payment if they owe taxes and fail to pay once they file.
 If they don’t owe anything or are due a refund, they won’t face any late payment penalties.

 What is the new filing deadline for clients who received an extension?

-Their new tax filing deadline is now October 15th, but it’s usually in their best interest to file as soon as possible.
-Even though they will not accrue fees for late filing during this time, they could still be accruing fees for late payment.
+The extended tax filing deadline is October 15th, but it’s usually in their best interest to file as soon as possible.
+Even though they will not accrue fees for late filing during this time, they could still be accruing fees if they have an outstanding tax payment.

 How do I file taxes for clients with a filing extension?